In earlier societies, surely there were enough real matter or social needs to generate conflicts.

 Good question.
-Imagine primitive societies limited resources: food, weapons, mating partners, shelter, hunting grounds, tribal power/authority/leadership.
+Imagine primitive societies with limited resources: food, weapons, mating partners, shelter, hunting grounds, tribal power/authority/leadership.

-Among many other things, we can see that primitive societies had to be mechanisms to resolve conflicts mimetic associated with limited resources and power.
+Among many other things, we can see that primitive societies needed mechanisms.
+These mechanisms resolved mimetic conflicts associated with limited resources and power.

 The Scapegoat, sacrifice, and religious practices that result are likely candidates.

-Regarding the importance of mimesis to the hypothesis René Girard, it is essential to remember that the mimetic theory is itself a hypothesis.
+Regarding the importance of mimesis to the hypothesis of René Girard, there is something essential to remember.
+The mimetic theory is itself a hypothesis.

 But ultimately, the same imitation abilities that allow us to learn and copy others (language, culture, etc.) are also the capabilities that help us form the desire (Girard).